-Built in 1857, St. James Anglican Church is a one-and-a-half storey, clapboard cladded church designed in the Gothic Revival style during the episcopacy of Bishop Edward Feild by British architect William Grey.
+St. James Anglican Church is a wooden building designed in the Gothic Revival style during the episcopacy of Bishop Edward Feild (1801-1876) by British architect Reverend William Grey (1819-1872).
 Located in Battle Harbour on the south-east coast of Labrador, St. James Church is the oldest non-Moravian church in Labrador.
 The designation is confined to the footprint of the building.

 Statement of Significance